asmalizaa/pythoncustomized/Chapter3.md

 ## Activity

-Given liost of employees, write a program to extract employee details and display the output as a table.
+Given list of employees, write a program to extract employee details and display the output as a table.

 ```python
 employees = ["1080:Priscillia:Forbes:Shepard:Cleaning Services",